- The Web preview and the mobile preview on the apps may take longer to load

 - Adding interactions on an individual layer, eg. a "Button" group/layer

-- To facilitate Layer transformations using States and State transitions, eg. Moving a layer between two states
+- To facilitate Layer transformations using States and State transitions, eg. Animating a layer between two states

-You probably need to apply this on just a small number of layers!
+You probably need to apply this to just a small number of layers!

 |Sketch layers - Group with "@" character in front of its name||Proto.io Layers - Group imported as a single image|

 - Group the layers making up an icon, into an "Icon" image

 - Group the "Rectangle", "Text" and "Icon" layers making up a Button, into a "Button" image

 - Group the various layers making up a Header, into a "Header" image

 - Group all the layers that will not be interactable into a "Background" image